 A publication of CWCA/ACCR

 Chronicling narratives of writing mentorship in Canada and facilitating scholarly exchange

 - Black History Month: Black-Authored Resources for Writing CentresVol.
-2, No. 4 (Winter 2021) The theme for Black History Month in 2021 in Canada is “The Future is Now.”
-Canadian writing centre involvementWhile Canada recognizes Black History Month, as Writing Centre professionals, it is our responsibility to address the gaps in our own education in February and beyond.
+2, No. 4 (Winter 2021) Canadian writing centre involvementWhile Canada recognizes Black History Month, as Writing Centre professionals, it is our responsibility to address the gaps in our own education in February and beyond.
 Furthermore, we must confront the fact that these gaps were created intentionally to exclude learning about Black excellence, both historical and contemporary.
-It is our work to both name anti-Black racism as a force that has shaped our knowledge and our field, and to take up antiracist practices to re-shape … Continue reading Black History Month: Black-Authored Resources for Writing Centres
+It is our work to both name anti-Black racism as a force that has shaped our knowledge and our field, and to take up antiracist practices to re-shape our knowledge and our field.
+Many Black writers, thinkers, scholars, and educators have made and … Continue reading Black History Month: Black-Authored Resources for Writing Centres

 - Announcement || Procrastination Avoidance Week, March 8-14, 2021Julia Lane is Writing Services Coordinator at Simon Fraser University We’d like to invite you to join in the pan-Canadian, collaborative, cross-institutional Procrastination Avoidance Week from March 8-14 2021, coinciding with National Procrastination Week.
 Our concept is that we will host a week of shared programming and virtual support, with themes for each day.
 Our small committee including me and Ruth Silverman of Simon Fraser University, as well as Sandra Smith from the University of the Fraser Valley, have fleshed out this idea and produced this Google Doc that for everyone to participate.
 Please fill in the google doc by … Continue reading Announcement || Procrastination Avoidance Week, March 8-14, 2021